Khandakar-Arraf/Khandakar-Arraf/README.md

 Ready to learn and adapt to new skills to deliver satisfactory service to clients.

-Skills: Laravel/ Django/ JS / HTML / CSS / SQL
+Skills: Laravel/ Django/ JS / HTML / CSS / SQL / MySQL / Figma / Relational Database

 - 🔭 I’m currently working on Server-side development
 - 🌱 I’m currently learning Laravel